 Inside Slant | Notes, Quotes | Strategy and Personnel |

-SERIES HISTORY: 37th regular-season meeting.
-Bills lead series, 19-16-1.
-Teams have split the last four games.
+SERIES HISTORY: 115th regular-season meeting.
+Raiders lead series, 61-51-2.
+Broncos have won 10 of the last 12.
 Most historic meeting between these two teams was on Jan.
-12, 1992, when the Bills turned back the Broncos 10-7 in the AFC Championship Game to go to their second consecutive Super Bowl.
+1, 1978, when the Broncos defeated the Raiders 20-17 to win the first of their eight AFC championships.